MoonModules/WLED-Docs/docs/moonmodules/contribute-docs.md

 * Clone your fork (https://github.com/yourfork/WLED-Docs.git)
 <img width="340" alt="image" src="https://user-images.githubusercontent.com/91013628/208883588-b5178d04-275e-4b0e-9405-48e95f9462b4.png">
+* Create a branch in your fork if you want to create a pull request for changes in that branch only
-* Make edits in your fork (https://github.com/yourfork/WLED-Docs/)
+* Make edits in your fork / branch (https://github.com/yourfork/WLED-Docs/)
 * Commit

 ### Edit in website